Zineeddine-Abd/Moovi/README.md

 # 🎬 Moovi – AI Movie & Series Recommendation Agent
-Moovi is an **AI-powered recommendation agent** that suggests movies and series in an interactive way.
+Moovi is an **AI-powered recommendation agent** that suggests movies and series in an interactive way based on users mood, vibe and preferences.

 What makes Moovi different is its **AI-generated character** that interacts with users during their search journey, making recommendations more engaging and fun.